 Root health basics: growth phases

 Growing long, beautiful hair takes time and care.
-We know that your scalp plays a vital role in creating a fertile environment for your hair to grow.
+We know that your scalp plays a vital role in creating a healthy environment for your hair to grow.
 It’s now time to look at where that growth starts—the root.

+Hair grows at a rate of about half an inch a month, and each strand goes through three stages of growth.
 You may, however, feel like you’re losing more hair at certain times, and this could simply be due to more of your hair going through the final telogen stage at once.

 There are many perfectly natural reasons for losing a lot of hair at once, but first, let’s look deeper into the three stages of hair growth.